gsoft-inc/wl-squide/docs/getting-started/learn-the-api.md

 dispatch("foo", "bar");
 ```

+You can use the event bus to enable various communication scenarios, such as notifying components of state changes, broadcasting messages across modules, or triggering actions based on specific events.

 The event bus is also available from the [Runtime](/references/runtime/runtime-class.md) instance.

 ## Session

 Most of our applications (if not all) will eventually require the user to authenticate.
-To support that, `@squide` [Runtime](/references/runtime/runtime-class.md) class accepts a [sessionAccessor](/references/fakes/SessionManager.md#integrate-with-a-runtime-instance) function that is made available to every module of the application once the registration flow is completed.
+To facilitate this process, the `@squide` [Runtime](/references/runtime/runtime-class.md) class accepts a [sessionAccessor](/references/fakes/SessionManager.md#integrate-with-a-runtime-instance) function.
+Once the shell registration flow is completed, the function will be made accessible to every module of the application.

-First, define a `sessionAccessor` function:
+First, let's define a `sessionAccessor` function:

 ```ts host/src/session.ts
 import type { SessionAccessorFunction } from "@squide/react-router";